Cromagnonaut/odin-recipes/README.md

 * Adding basic html elements like links, lists and images to my pages
 * Work with Git as version control on a basic level
 * Publish my pages on Github-Pages
+* Add style to html pages with css
+* Use classes, id's and selectors
+* Use properties witin the css elements